N.B. The following are my personal experiences of buying Hi-Fi as a customer over the years before making a business out of audio.

-I was very disappointed to discover that MDF racks and stands give a lumpy hump around male midrange/upper bass where typical glass/steel racks and stands give a stridency higher up the spectrum in the upper female midrange.
+I was very disappointed to discover that MDF racks and stands exchange a lumpy hump around male midrange/upper bass where typical glass/steel racks and stands give a stridency higher up the spectrum in the upper female midrange.
 I was disappointed with my Clearlight Audio Aspekt rack for this reason.
 The frame itself turned out to be just cheap MDF.
 All I had achieved was to exchange a spotlit upper mid on a cheap Target rack for a lumpier lower mid with the expensive, raved about Clearlight!
 Thank you reviewer Roy Gregory… A better result was achieved using the Target’s steel frame with birch-ply 12-15mm shelves in place of the original glass ones.
 At least birch-ply has a more random structure than MDF.
 Even chipboard is superior to MDF when it comes to random structure.
 A great sounding solution is to buy a nest of real oak tables second-hand to put your equipment on.
 This will outperform anything up to about Finite Elemente level.
 (Oops, giving away some industry secrets here…)

 I once loaned a few pairs of monitoring headphones from Stanley Beresford and felt that most that tried to produce deep bass were surprisingly fake-sounding.
 I rather go for a mid-priced design that doesn’t try to do too much in that area.
 Also, to my surprise, studio engineer’s headphones vary enormously in tonal balance and most don’t sound at all flat in their frequency response.
 (Nor musically engaging – but that was less surprising…)

 A friend of mine called Lee was very attached to his Triangle TE-60 integrated amp and it did indeed image very well, was fast and clean though a touch bright.
-(He effectively cured this by building gold-plated silver interconnects and speaker cables with jeweller’s grade wires to keep costs down.)
+(He effectively cured this by building gold-plated interconnects and speaker cables with jeweller’s grade wires to keep costs down.)
 His speakers were Rogers LS5/9, CD was Trichord Digital transport and Pulsar DAC.
 We would meet up as he went through a period of trying various amps at home and it was amazing how few could topple the TE-60 in his system.

 We felt that Chord Flatline speaker cable and the more expensive Nordost versions were not so musical sounding.
 The fact that they were so physically microphonic and undamped should have been a clue!
-They stripped meat off the bone in an attempt to give more leading edge detail.
+They also stripped meat off the bone in an attempt to give more leading edge detail.
 For me at least they marked the start of a movement in Hi-Fi where ‘cleaner’ – as in more-etched – represented ‘what the studio engineers intended’… There are many who think this way.
 A clear divide at Hi-Fi Shows where the 2 camps are in stark contrast.
-Audio Note in one, the Audiolab 8000A-type sound in the other.
-As if zero overhang, zero resonance was the aim after which anything is deemed coloured.
+Audio Note at one extreme, the Audiolab 8000A-type sound in the other.
+As if zero overhang, zero resonance was the aim, after which anything is deemed coloured.
 Have they forgotten the number line in maths where you have minus numbers too?
 There are natural resonances and reverberations in music which are easily lost.
 Negative colouration I call it.